 - ITFC has designed the Trade Connect Central Asia+ (TCCA+) as its flagship program in the Central Asia Region, targeting Azerbaijan, Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan. - The objective of the program is to "Achieve inclusive economic growth, regional economic cooperation and promote trade, among the targeted OIC member countries in the Central Asia Region and with the rest of the world."
-With the mentioned objective, the program is expected to achieve the following outcomes: - Improvement in quality and consistency of production that will make products more competitive and attractive in the regional market; - Improved Trade facilitation to lower the time and costs of border crossings for regional trade; - Increase in regional business interaction which will expose businesses to the opportunities that exist in regional markets and intra-OIC (GCC, Asia, and Africa); - Enhance regional competitiveness through trade policy reform and Trade Support Institutions (TSIs) efficiency. - As one of the key milestones of program design, ITFC has organized a focal points meeting on 11-12 October 2022 in Istanbul, Turkey and a validation workshop of the program on 14-15 December 2022 in Baku, Azerbaijan, with the participation of high-level delegations from the 6 targeted countries and representatives of international as well as regional organizations active in the region.
-Based on the feedback and discussion during the workshop, the program design was aligned and validated, and it is expected to be launched in 2023.
+With the mentioned objective, the program is expected to achieve the following 4 outcomes: - Improvement in quality and consistency of production that will make products more competitive and attractive in the regional markets; - Improved Trade facilitation to lower the time and costs of border crossings for regional trade; - Increase in regional business interaction which will expose businesses to the opportunities that exist in regional markets and intra-OIC (GCC, Asia, and Africa); - Enhance regional competitiveness through trade policy reform and Trade Support Institutions (TSIs) efficiency. - As one of the key milestones of program design, ITFC has organized a focal point meeting on 11-12 October 2022 in Istanbul, Turkey, and a validation workshop of the program on 14-15 December 2022 in Baku, Azerbaijan, with the participation of high-level delegations from the 6 targeted countries and representatives of international as well as regional organizations active in the region.
+Based on the feedback and discussion during the workshop, the program design was aligned and validated. - ITFC has also organized the Trade Connect Central Asia+ Program Partners, during the 2nd Edition of the Tashkent International Investment Forum.
+The Roundtable was an exceptional opportunity for an interactive and constructive discussion to present the Program to all stakeholders and highlight its targeted impact and outcomes on the trade infrastructure and trade flows, not only within the region but also with the rest of the world.